nihirash/Agon-CPM2.2/README.md

 Make sure that you **really want it**.

 Build process have 2 stages.
 Building CP/M itself(`sources` directory) - you'll need [sjasmplus](https://github.com/z00m128/sjasmplus).
-As result - you'll got `cpm.sys` file that should be placed to directory with bootstrap.
+As result - you'll got `cpm.sys` file that should be placed to directory with bootstrap source.

 Bootstrap can be built with [ez80asm](https://github.com/envenomator/agon-ez80asm).
 Better use latest version.